DishantMewada/SQL_Basics/README.md

 Software used: DB Browser for SQLite

-Import database and query files into the software
+Import database and query file into the software